klandestino/betterexport/README.md

 * Plugins and themes can add their own options/data into the export files, registering export and import functions.
 * The export is in JSON format.
 * We are sorting the keys and pretty printing the JSON, to get as readable diffs as possible between exports.
+(To make it easier to see what has happened on your site.)
+* Support for WP-Cli.

 ## WP-Cli Commands